Mary, Phil and Betty (Phil’s niece), in a family moment, some time in the 1950s. Photo courtesy Norm Archibald.

 Left: Jo Gardiner in 1935.
 Author’s collection

-A few years before she died, in about 1972, Mary Maguire did finally make contact with a few lost school friends, including Jo Mostyn.
+A few years before she died, Mary Maguire did finally make contact with a few lost school friends, including Jo Mostyn.
 Jo had last seen news of Mary when she married Bobbie Gordon-Canning.
 She had imagined Mary was still living in great style in some English castle, or a stately home somewhere, but she also worried that the invalid-chair she saw in photos meant Mary had a serious illness.
 It was a relief to hear from her, through the good graces of one of the nuns, who had somehow made contact.
 The letter came out of the blue, and Jo read it and reread it, perhaps searching for some understanding of why Mary was now in the US, whether she had children and was she still in films.

 The letter, which no longer exists, was apparently only a page or so long.
 Written in Mary’s distinctive hand, it apparently painted a fairly superficial picture of Mary’s life in California – the sunny weather, the good food and the interesting things happening around her.
 She mentioned her regular church attendance and one or two friends she often saw.
 She mentioned Phil with some pride, touching on his success as an Engineer and his recent death; but of her career in films, her Hollywood friends and her time in England, she said nothing.
 As always, she ended with a promise to return to the Australia she still missed, “soon.”
 “I would love to ride on the Melbourne tram to the beach again” she wrote.